Spring 2019 Consultants (updates in progress)

 Simone McCarter, Academic Support Coordinator

-Simone earned her Ph.D. from the University of Pennsylvania in South Asia Studies with a concentration in religion and philosophy.
-Her research, pedagogical training, and intensive language study in Sanskrit, Hindi, French, and Italian inform her insights into the technical aspects and underlying structures of writing and communication.
-Before coming to Vanderbilt, she held faculty positions at Temple University and at the University of Tennessee, Chattanooga.
-She also served as a language instructor (Hindi) at Emory University and as a critical writing instructor at the University of Pennsylvania and at the University of California, Berkeley.
-Simone conducts research in yoga and tantra traditions, especially the nondual Saiva traditions of Kashmir.
-At the Writing Studio and Tutoring Services, she focuses on multimodal digital composition, collaborative learning, and support for clients who have a first language other than English.
+Simone joined the Writing Studio in 2017, bringing her expertise in language, pedagogy, and critical writing.
+She earned her Ph.D. from the University of Pennsylvania in South Asia Studies in 2012 and publishes on South Asian yoga and tantra traditions.
+Her research has taken her on a journey through Europe and India where she engaged in intensive language study in French, Hindi, Italian, and Sanskrit, alongside her other interests.
+Before coming to Vanderbilt, she served as a language instructor (Hindi) at Emory University and as a critical writing instructor at both the University of Pennsylvania and the University of California, Berkeley.
+She also held faculty positions in Religious Studies at Temple University and the University of Tennessee, Chattanooga.
+As a member of the Writing Studio and Tutoring Services team, she focuses on multimodal digital composition, collaborative learning, and support for clients for whom English is a second language.
 Currently, she is spearheading an initiative to promote equity and inclusion in tutoring and writing consultations in alignment with Immersion Vanderbilt and DIVE (Design as an Immersive Vanderbilt Experience).